tinacms/tina-cloud-starter/README.md

 ### `collections`

 The top-level key in the schema is an array of _collections_, a `collection` informs the API about _where_ to save content.
-You can see from the example that a `pages` document would be stored in `content/pages`, and it can be the shape of any `template` from the `templates` key.
+You can see from the example that a `posts` document would be stored in `content/posts`, and it can be the shape of any `template` from the `templates` key.

 ### `templates`

 Templates are responsible for defining the shape of your content, you'll see in the schema for this starter that we use `templates` for `sections` as well as `blocks`.
+If you look at the `landingPage` template, you'll notice that it has a set of `blocks`, which are also templates.

 ## Local development workflow tips

-### Guided tour

-Watch our [walkthrough video](https://www.loom.com/share/e62776f138ec485d81d71c68364857a8) to see on how you can leverage the tooling provided and get the most out of the starter.

 ### Typescript